 Shibani Antonette is a Lecturer at the Faculty of Transdisciplinary Innovation, UTS.
-She completed her PhD in Learning Analytics at the Connected Intelligence Centre, UTS in 2019.
+She obtained her PhD in Learning Analytics from the Connected Intelligence Centre, UTS.

-With a background in computer science engineering, she works on applied areas of technology and data science (with a focus on text analytics).
+With a background in computer science engineering, she researches on applied areas of technology and data science (with a focus on text analytics).
 In her doctoral research in Learning Analytics, she worked on automated writing feedback and its application in higher educational classrooms.
 Having established a strong research profile in the field of Learning Analytics and artificial intelligence in education, Shibani has presented her work in various international conferences and delivered talks across institutions.
-She co-hosts the podcast ‘SoLAR Spotlight: Conversations on Learning Analytics’ from the Society for Learning Analytics Research (SoLAR).
+She is an executive member of Society for Learning Analytics Research (SoLAR) and co-hosts the podcast ‘SoLAR Spotlight: Conversations on Learning Analytics’.

 - 2019 – Ongoing: Executive Member of the Society for Learning Analytics Research (SOLAR) and Chair of Special Interest Groups within SOLAR.

 - 2018: Board of Studies Member (Student Representative) for the Connected Intelligence Centre, University of Technology Sydney, Australia.